Mission Santa Barbara: Post-secularization

 In 1840, Alta California and Baja California Territory were removed from the Diocese of Sonora to form the Diocese of Both Californias.
 Bishop Francisco Garcia Diego y Moreno, OFM, established his cathedra at Mission Santa Barbara, making the chapel the pro-cathedral of the diocese until 1849.
 Under Bishop Thaddeus Amat y Brusi, C.M., the chapel again served as a pro-cathedral, for the Diocese of Monterey and then the Diocese of Monterey-Los Angeles, from 1853 to 1876.
 It is for this reason that of all the California missions, only the chapel at Mission Santa Barbara has two matching bell towers.
 At that time, that particular architectural feature was restricted to a cathedral church.

 When President Abraham Lincoln restored the missions to the Catholic Church on March 18, 1865, the Mission's leader at the time, Friar José González Rubio, came into conflict with Bishop Amat over the matter of whether the Mission should be under the ownership of the Franciscan order rather than the diocese.
 Bishop Amat refused to give the deed for the Mission to the Franciscans, but in 1925, Bishop John J. Cantwell finally awarded the deed to them.

 As the center for the Franciscans, the Mission played an important role in education in the late 1900s and early twentieth century.
-From 1854 to 1885 it was chartered as an apostolic college and from 1869 to 1877 it also functioned as a college for lay men, Thereby making it Santa Barbara's first institution of higher education.
+From 1854 to 1885 it was chartered as an apostolic college and from 1869 to 1877 it also functioned as a college for laymen, Thereby making it Santa Barbara's first institution of higher education.
 In 1896, this education initiative led to the creation of a high school seminary program that in 1901 would become a separate institution, Saint Anthony's Seminary.
 In 1929 the college level program was relocated to Mission San Luis Rey de Francia and would become San Luis Rey College from 1950 to 1968 before relocating to Berkeley, California what is today the Franciscan School of Theology (FST).